-Let’s dig in deeper to the important aspects of GST TCS provision in India: Beginning with the definition of an ecom operator to penalties, this article will cover everything you want to know about TCS
+Let’s dig deeper to the important aspects of GSTR 8: Beginning with the definition of an e-commerce operator to penalties, this article will cover everything you want to know about GSTR 8.

 - The person applying is a registered E-commerce operator.